corydonbaylor/quickstart-drafts/louvain/Louvain Community Detection.md

 });
 ```

-The `{'mutateProperty': 'community_id'}` parameter tells us to store each node’s community identifier as community_id.
+Note: the `{'mutateProperty': 'community_id'}` parameter tells us to store each node’s community identifier as community_id.
 What this does is that it group users into communities based on transaction activity.

-## Step 7: Store and Analyze Community Results
+## Step 8: Store and Analyze Community Results

+*<u>**THIS IS WILL CHANGE WITH UPDATED SYNTAX**</u>*

 Persist Louvain results in Snowflake and analyze community structures.